The inception phase

 So, cloud has actually provided a good opportunity for the small service providers to start selling cloud by partnering with big cloud sellers.
 By selling cloud with traditional IT, service providers can enhance their revenue streams manifolds.

-If you are an IT service provider and still wondering how you can sell cloud to remain relevant to your customer base today, here is a partnership opportunity with us- our +1 partner program, where we guide and help our partners earn handsome recurring revenue by selling cloud.
+If you are an IT service provider and still wondering how you can sell cloud to remain relevant to your customer base today, you can join our cloud partnership program.
+We help our partners tap the cloud opportunities and earn handsome recurring revenue by selling cloud solutions.

-Here are some benefits of selling cloud by partnering with us:
+Top 4 benefits of selling cloud by partnering with us

-- We are the cloud industry veterans, so you get to sell all the latest and greatest cloud solutions – MS Azure, Amazon, SoftLayer, Google, DigitalOcean, OpenStack, Office 365 etc.
+- We are the cloud industry veterans, so you get to sell all the latest and greatest cloud solutions – Microsoft Azure, AWS, SoftLayer, OpenStack, Office 365 etc.

 - We provide you with personal hand holding – sales, marketing, support, CRM – all right guidance at the right time.